 International musician Jonathan Luxton was Principal French horn in the Gulbenkian Foundation Orchestra in Lisbon, Portugal, for 30 years.

 He started playing the horn at the age of 12 in rural England.
 His mother was his driving force as she would encourage him to listen to classical music from a very young age and to become a member of every local orchestra.

 A great part of Jonathan’s passion has always been to inspire and mentor other musicians at all levels.
-Whilst at the Academy, he taught Brass for Brighton College and Cheam School.
-When he left the Academy, Jonathan taught at the Kent Music School and, once in Portugal, he went on to teach the French horn at the Lisbon University of Music (ESML) for 25 years.
+Whilst at the Academy, he taught Brass for Brighton College and Cheam School, and after leaving the Academy, he taught at the Kent Music School.

 Jonathan introduced the British method of French horn playing to Portugal where he became the first French horn professor at the Lisbon University of Music (ESML), Évora University and Évora Academy.
 He developed the degree programs for French horn Bachelor and Masters levels, and sat in on the examinations for brass at the universities.